National road 92 (Poland)

 National road 92 (Polish: droga krajowa nr 92) is a route belonging to Polish national roads network, which serves as an alternative route parallel to motorway A2.
 The road has one lane per direction on the majority of its length.
-Before the A2 motorway was constructed, it had served as the main connection between Warsaw, Poznań and the Polish-German border as national road 2.
+Before the A2 motorway was constructed, it had served as the main connection between Warsaw, Poznań and the Polish-German border as DK 2; because of this, the route is sometimes referred to as "stara dwójka" (lit. "old two").

+Before 2000, DK 92 ran from Gliwice through Mikołów to Tychy (in direction towards Bielsko-Biała); this is now part of DK 44.